Home » Articles » The difference between inbound and outbound sales

 Connecting

-The inbound sales team should then connect to these leads to determine whether they should prioritize the leads’ goals or challenges.
-They will help educate their leads on their problems and connect them with the solutions tailored to them.
+The inbound sales team should then contact these leads to determine whether to prioritize their goals or challenges.
+Sales representatives will help educate their leads on their problems and connect them with tailored solutions.

 Connecting is important when it comes to developing trust with their prospects.
-Leads, meanwhile, who go on with their goals will be called qualified leads.
+Meanwhile, leads who go on with their goals will be called qualified leads.

 Exploring